Samoa x Greater Good Diaper Project

 Our goal was to demonstrate the ease and simplicity of the solution to Majesty King Charles III, along with the other Commonwealth leaders, in order to promote replicability.
 With almost one billion diapers used per year in the South Pacific alone, the solution has the potential to be catalytic and become the single largest plastic pollution prevention program on the planet.

-Sarah, Duchess of York, has dedicated over three decades to advocating for underserved women, children, and communities globally.
+Sarah, Duchess of York, in partnership with AtlasDaughters, is our fearless co-funder of the launch of this Greater Good Diaper Project pilot.
+She has dedicated over three decades to advocating for underserved women, children, and communities globally.
 Her philanthropic journey spans continents, witnessing first-hand the impact of her projects and has been marked by numerous achievements and recognitions, including receiving The Order of the Smile for her exceptional care for children.

 In 1993, she founded Children in Crisis, an organization that has educated 1.4 million children, providing them with opportunities for brighter futures.
 She expanded her impact by launching Chances for Children in the US in 1994, demonstrating her commitment to extending her mission across borders.
 In 2020, she established Sarah's Trust, consolidating her support for various causes and organizations that she has championed over the years.
 Through Sarah's Trust, she has provided grants to grassroots charities and has operated in more than 20 countries, positively impacting countless lives and communities worldwide.